advertise

 Nestled on 22 oceanfront acres, this charming retreat blends historic, old-world elegance with 18 well-appointed suites and cottages, renowned dining, and relaxing spa treatments.
 Ideal for couples, it offers a luxurious escape with farm-to-table dining.

-Top Things to do on Salt Spring Islands
+Top Things to Do on Salt Spring Islands

 Unforgettable Activities for Every Traveler ;Salt Spring Island offers a diverse range of activities blending adventure and culture: